Peetak Mitra, Ph.D.

 For my early Ph.D. research I worked on developing reduced order models (ROM) for advanced propulsion systems, working in close collaboration with U.S. Department of Energy national laboratories - Argonne National Laboratory and Sandia National Laboratories, in a $2.1 million industry funded project, Spray Combustion Consortium.
 Models that I have developed have been implemented within commercial software code Converge CFD, and is in use by major automotive engine makers from around the world.

-Apart from my research, I am a part of the core-team at Climate Change AI, a volunteer network that catalyzes impactful work at the intersection of machine learning and climate change and lead the monthly newsletter.
-I have regularly served as a reviewer for prestigious machine learning journals and conferences such as Nat.
-Machine Intelligence, and NeurIPS, among others.
+Apart from my research, I was a part of the core-team at Climate Change AI, a volunteer network that catalyzes impactful work at the intersection of machine learning and climate change and until very recently led the monthly newsletters.
+I co-organized and led workshops at major conferences and events including at NeurIPS 2022, AAAI Fall Symposium 2022 and ICLR 2020.

 Presented talk at SIAM CSE 2021: Learning Operators from Data Symposium 2021, Dallas, TX, 'Non-Intrusive Machine Learning Models for Fluid Simulations'